Conversation Hearts Fun Facts and History

 - They are made from a mix that feels and looks like dough.

-- For Valentine Day 2016, it is estimated that over 8 billion conversation hearts will be made – yes that is billion with a B.
+- For Valentine Day 2016, it is estimated that over 8 billion conversation hearts were made – yes that is billion with a B.

 - They are manufactured for over 10 months of the year…